OpenFn/docs/docs/about-lightning.md

 #### When will Lightning Beta be ready ?

 Lightning will be released in Beta by the end of Q4.
-You can view our roadmap above, or read through our [changelog](https://github.com/OpenFn/Lightning/blob/main/CHANGELOG.md).
+We will be adding our roadmap to this page shortly but in the meantime you can follow our progress through our [changelog](https://github.com/OpenFn/Lightning/blob/main/CHANGELOG.md).